 For starters, receiving fewer emails would certainly make dealing with the backlog more feasible than it is now.
 Don’t use your primary email for newsletter subscriptions, social media websites, and others that send tons of automated emails and notifications.

-Having a separate email to use for reaching out with clients or collaborating with your senior management helps ensure that only the most important ones get into your mailbox.
+Having a separate email to use for reaching out to clients or collaborating with your senior management helps ensure that only the most important ones get into your mailbox.

 How easily do you give up your own email?